-If you want to avoid the often cramped spaces you’ll discover in Florida’s main peninsula, it might be better to consider moving to the panhandle instead.
+If you want to avoid the often cramped spaces you’ll discover in Florida’s central peninsula, it might be better to consider moving to the panhandle instead.
 You’ll have more elbow room without losing access to the water.

-Apalachicola offers access to the quiet life while still letting you enjoy the benefits of moving to Florida.
+Apalachicola offers access to a quiet life while still letting you enjoy the benefits of moving to Florida.
 Your boat can glide through the water of the Gulf of Mexico, letting you enjoy fishing, waterskiing, and all of your favorite marine activities.

 This community is also close to Tate’s Hell State Forest and its magnificent hiking trails.
-You can even take a walk around your neighborhood to enjoy hundreds of historic structures, with many dating to the early 19th century.
+You can even walk around your neighborhood to enjoy hundreds of historic structures, with many dating to the early 19th century.

 The typical value for a home in Apalachicola is only $182,000.